Are you gifting property?

 The transaction could be voided if you are made bankrupt within five years of gifting a house.

-If you survive at least 3 years after making the gift, but less than 7 years, Inheritance tax will be applied at a tapered rate.
+If you survive at least 3 years after making the gift, but less than 7 years, Inheritance tax will be applied at a tapered rate on a sliding scale.

-If you continue to live in the house after gifting it, unless you pay full market rent, you are still enjoying the benefit of the property and it will be included in your estate for inheritance tax, regardless.
+If you continue living in the house after gifting it, you must pay full market rent, or else you are still benefiting from the property.
+As a result, it will be included in your estate for inheritance tax.

 model houses and the word TAX on a desk with some paperwork.
 SAM Conveyancing discuss various tax liabilities on gifting property to children